Get a head start on your veggie garden

 2. Position your seed trays in a warm, sunny spot, or under a grow light!

 Sunlight is one of the most important factors, next to water, for starting your seeds successfully.
-If you can get your hands on some grow lights, set them on a 12 hour cycle so that your plants can get strong, consistent light.
+If you can get your hands on some grow lights, set them on a 12-hour cycle so that your plants can get strong, consistent light.
 If not, place your seed trays/containers in a spot that gets consistent/semi-consistent sun throughout the day.

 Window sills are best, just make sure there are no chilly drafts, as maintaining warm temperatures for your seed babies is very important!
-If you need additional soil heat, grab a warming mat form your local garden center to warm the potting soil to the ideal range for starting seeds.
+If you need additional soil heat, grab a warming mat from your local garden center to warm the potting soil to the ideal range for starting seeds.

 3. Provide consistent moisture!

-As previously stated, make sure you are checking your soil moisture daily.
+- As previously stated, make sure you are checking your soil moisture daily.
 No need for a fancy moisture meter, just use your finger!
 Germination is dependent on moisture.
 You will most likely be watering your seedlings daily if you don’t have a cover.
 There are a variety of methods you can use, just be sure that the force of water on your seedlings isn’t too strong, especially in the beginning.
 We don’t want you washing those seeds out to sea!

 4. Thin out your seedlings as needed.

-Once your seedlings begin to germinate, (start to sprout), you will want to thin them out if you originally put more than one seed in each cell.
+- Once your seedlings begin to germinate, (start to sprout), you will want to thin them out if you originally put more than one seed in each cell.
 Having more than one plant in each cell will become too crowded, the plants will start to compete and overall growth will be stunted.
 To do this, carefully pull out one (most commonly the smaller) of the plants, being careful not to disrupt the root system of the other seedling.

-Moving your seedlings Outdoors:
+Moving Your Seedlings Outdoors:

 Once your plants are big and hardened off enough, and once temperatures outside have risen and remain consistent, it is time to transport your seedlings to their final destination, THE GREAT OUTDOORS!
 Some plants take longer to mature before they are ready to move outdoors, ranging anywhere from 3-10 weeks.
 Our infographic below provides some good ranges using our average last frost date in Colorado Springs of May 16th.